Pwn20wn/Crypto-Hardware-Wallet/README.md

 Boom!
 Updated
 ![Alt text](imgs/step16_updateconfirmed.png)

+## Installing Crypto Apps & Wallet Verification
 Next steps is the fun part.
-The hardware wallet will have any pre-installed applications so to store your crypto you will need to download the app for your assets first.
+The hardware wallet will not have any pre-installed applications so to store your crypto you will need to download the app for your assets first.
 Let’s click on Bitcoin!
 ![Alt text](imgs/step17_installapps.png)

 I clicked on the default option “Native Segwit”, let the device synchronize